ivos/git-crash-course/Readme.md

     # This is a combination of 2 commits.

-    Add validate customer in update.
+    Add validate customer in update

     # Please enter the commit message for your changes. ...